Extending adjacency matrices to 3D with triangles

-We describe two usage scenarios of our 3D adjacency matrix to present to value of graph triangles and the benefits of visualising triangles with the 3D matrix.
-The first case focuses on identifying various patterns of triangles in a typical social network, and the second one illustrates how our approach enable the effective exploration of complex social networks by clearly visualising triangles.
+We describe two usage scenarios of our 3D adjacency matrix to present the added value of graph triangles and the benefits of visualizing triangles with the 3D matrix.
+The first case focuses on identifying various patterns of triangles in a typical social network, and the second one illustrates how our approach enable the effective exploration of complex social networks by clearly visualizing triangles.
 For a more intuitive understanding of these immersive analytics cases, please refer to the video demos attached in the supplemental materials.